abdoelwaly/ci-jenkins-nexus-sonarq/README.md

-# jpro App Jenkins Pipeline 🚀
+# jpro Jenkins Pipeline 🚀

 This project defines a Jenkins pipeline for building, testing, analyzing, and deploying the jpro application.
 It integrates with Maven, SonarQube, and Nexus, running within an AWS environment. ☁️